asar1/iOS-Developer-Portfolio/README.md

 ## My Role

-In the development of the H&M app, I played a vital role as a Swift and Objective-C developer.
-Leveraging technologies such as UIKit, CocoaPods, ARKit, Maps, Rest APIs, and implementing the MVVM architectural pattern, I contributed to creating a sustainable and user-friendly fashion platform, offering a wide range of products to help individuals express their unique personal style at affordable prices.
+As part of the H&M team's project revamp, I played a key role in converting existing Objective-C modules to Swift.
+Additionally, I was responsible for implementing necessary UI changes using UIKit and Auto Layouts to align with the project's requirements.
+I actively contributed to updating and improving multiple modules to leverage the latest version of Swift, ensuring codebase consistency and enhanced performance

 #### TECNOLGES: